kuadrat/data-slicer/paper/paper.md

 embed PIT or other parts of the data-slicer package into an existing application.

 ![Schematic structural overview of the data-slicer package.
-The python image tool (PIT) is made up of differ- ent modular building blocks.
+The python image tool (PIT) is made up of different modular building blocks.
 These blocks can be used to create or enhance new applications.
  PIT itself can be used directly, optionally augmented through plugins.
  Or it can be embedded in external applications.
 ](fig2.pdf)

 # Acknowledgements